The glittering Luminara of San Ranieri in Pisa

 The program of the Luminara

-Along the alleys of the historical centre and the Lungarno, there will be dozens of stands of handicraft, food trucks with local delicacies, burgers, cakes and candies for adults and children.
+Along the alleys of the historical center and the Lungarno, dozens of stands of handicraft, food trucks sell local delicacies, burgers, cakes and candies for adults and children.

 Every year, the Luminara of San Ranieri in Pisa attracts thousands of locals and tourists.
 They come to enjoy this extraordinary event and to admire the amazing fireworks made from the “Cittadella”, a fortress of 1400 along the banks of the river.
 They are usually scheduled at around 11.30 pm to end in style the night.